Vining Lab at Penn Dental Medicine

 Dental Student

-Doris Chen is a second-year dental student at the University of Pennsylvania School of Dental Medicine.
-She graduated from the University of North Carolina at Chapel Hill with a B.S. in Quantitative Biology and minors in Statistics and Chemistry.
+Doris Chen is a first-year Perio resident at the University of Pennsylvania School of Dental Medicine.
+She graduated with her DMD from the University of Pennsylvania in 2025 and the University of North Carolina at Chapel Hill with a B.S. in Quantitative Biology and minors in Statistics and Chemistry.
 Her research investigates the effects of inflammation on dental pulp stem cells under different mechanical conditions, with the goal of developing a drug delivery system for patients with pulpitis.
 She believes innovation and research are crucial in advancing dentistry and benefiting patients.

 John Chen